-- 16. Professional competence depends on the auditor's capacity to collect and understand information, to examine and evaluate audit evidence and to communicate with the stakeholders of the internal audit function.
+17. Professional competence depends on the auditor's capacity to collect and understand information, to examine and evaluate audit evidence and to communicate with the stakeholders of the internal audit function.
 This should be combined with suitable methodologies and tools and sufficient knowledge of auditing techniques.

+18. The head of internal audit should be responsible for acquiring human resources with sufficient qualifications and skills to effectively deliver on the mandate for professional competence and to audit to the required level.
+He/she should continually assess and monitor the skills necessary to do so.
+The skills required for senior internal auditors should include the abilities to judge outcomes and make an impact at the highest level of the organisation.

-Consideration should also be given to ensuring the internal audit staff acquire appropriate ongoing training in order to meet the growing technical complexity of banks' activities and the increasing diversity of tasks that need to be undertaken as a result of the introduction of new products and processes within banks and other developments in the financial sector. - 17.
-Internal auditors collectively should be competent to examine all areas in which the bank operates.
-When outsourcing arrangements are in place (e.g. when external experts are engaged to support the bank's internal auditors), it is the responsibility of the head of internal audit to maintain adequate oversight and to ensure adequate transfer of knowledge from external experts to the bank's internal audit function. - 18.
-Internal auditors must apply the care and skills expected of a reasonably prudent and competent professional.
+19. The head of internal audit should ensure that the internal audit staff acquires appropriate ongoing training in order to meet the growing technical complexity of banks' activities and the increasing diversity of tasks that need to be undertaken as a result of the introduction of new products and processes within banks and other developments in the financial sector.

+20. Internal auditors collectively should be competent to examine all areas in which the bank operates.
+Alternatively, when outsourcing arrangements are in place, it is the responsibility of the head of internal audit to maintain adequate oversight and to ensure adequate transfer of knowledge from external experts to the bank's internal audit staff.
+The head of internal audit should ensure that the use of those experts does not compromise the independence and objectivity of the internal audit function.

+21. Internal auditors must apply the care and skills expected of a reasonably prudent and competent professional.
 Due professional care does not imply infallibility; however, internal auditors having limited competence and experience in a particular area should be supervised by more experienced internal auditors.